Austin Gallery

 • Real leather needs occasional conditioning

 Why the wall-hugger design matters: a standard recliner swings its backrest well behind the chair, so it has to sit a foot or more off the wall.
-A wall-hugger slides the seat forward as the back tilts, reclining fully in just a few inches — the difference between a recliner fitting a tight nook or not.
+A wall-hugger slides the seat forward as the back tilts, reclining fully in just a few inches, the difference between a recliner fitting a tight nook or not.

 Also Great

 Buy this if you want a recliner that earns its place in a nice room and are willing to pay for genuine leather and a wall-saving mechanism.
-The top-grain hide feels and wears differently from faux leather, the power motor holds any angle, and the wall-hugger design suits tighter layouts where a standard recliner would not fit.
+The hide feels and wears differently from faux leather, the power motor holds any angle, and the wall-hugger design suits tighter layouts where a standard recliner would not fit.

 What we don't like